 Sixty-one district court judges and four appellate judges standing for retention in this year’s general elections on November 8.
 All 65 were evaluated on their professionalism and demeanor as determined by the attorneys who voted in the biennial review.
 Thirteen of Iowa’s 14 judicial election districts have at least one judge standing for retention in the 2022 elections.

-In order for attorneys to be eligible to rate a judge or justice, attorneys must have appeared before him or her frequently.
-Attorneys rate the judges on eight (six for appellate court justices and judges) questions related to their professional competence; i.e., knowledge and application of the law, perception of factual issues, attentiveness to arguments and testimony, management and control of the courtroom, and promptness of rulings and decisions.
+Attorneys rate the judges on questions related to their professional competence; i.e., knowledge and application of the law, perception of factual issues, attentiveness to arguments and testimony, management and control of the courtroom, and promptness of rulings and decisions.
 The ratings range from 1-5 with 5 being “excellent” and 1 being “very poor.”

-Attorneys also rated judges on four questions related to their demeanor; i.e., avoids undue personal observations or criticisms of litigants, judges, and lawyers from the bench or in written orders; decides cases on the basis of applicable law and fact, not affected by outside influence; is courteous and patient with litigants, lawyers, and court personnel; and treats people equally regardless of race, gender, age, national origin, religion, sexual orientation, socio-economic status, or disability.
+Attorneys also rated judges on questions related to their demeanor; i.e., avoids undue personal observations or criticisms of litigants, judges, and lawyers from the bench or in written orders; decides cases on the basis of applicable law and fact, not affected by outside influence; is courteous and patient with litigants, lawyers, and court personnel; deals with pro se litigants and pro se litigation fairly and effectively; and treats people equally regardless of race, gender, age, national origin, religion, sexual orientation, socio-economic status, or disability and demonstrates an awareness of the influence of implicit bias.
 The ratings on these questions also range from 1 to 5, with 5 being “strongly agree” and 1 being “strongly disagree.”